 Honey roast rhubarb

 Meanwhile, cut the rhubarb into pieces about 3 cm long.
 I cut the stems diagonally as it looks prettier.
 Place on a baking tray and drizzle with honey.
-Bake the rhubarb in the oven along with the pastry for 15 minutes.
+Bake the rhubarb in the oven with the pastry for 15 minutes.

 Gluten free vanilla custard